 GeneCards Summary for GJA1 Gene

 GJA1 (Gap Junction Protein Alpha 1) is a Protein Coding gene.
 Diseases associated with GJA1 include Oculodentodigital Dysplasia and Syndactyly, Type Iii.
-Among its related pathways are Vesicle-mediated transport and Wnt Signaling Pathway Netpath.
+Among its related pathways are Transport of connexins along the secretory pathway and Development Slit-Robo signaling.
 Gene Ontology (GO) annotations related to this gene include signaling receptor binding and protein domain specific binding.
 An important paralog of this gene is GJA3.

 UniProtKB/Swiss-Prot Summary for GJA1 Gene

 Gap junction protein that acts as a regulator of bladder capacity.
 A gap junction consists of a cluster of closely packed pairs of transmembrane channels, the connexons, through which materials of low MW diffuse from one cell to a neighboring cell.
 May play a critical role in the physiology of hearing by participating in the recycling of potassium to the cochlear endolymph.
 Negative regulator of bladder functional capacity: acts by enhancing intercellular electrical and chemical transmission, thus sensitizing bladder muscles to cholinergic neural stimuli and causing them to contract (By similarity).
 May play a role in cell growth inhibition through the regulation of NOV expression and localization.
 Plays an essential role in gap junction communication in the ventricles (By similarity).